 10 Awesome European Cities to Visit in November

 I've chosen 10 of the best cities in Europe to visit in November to take your pick from.
-Obviously, I'm biased towards my adopted home of Athens, but don't let that put you off considering the rest!
+Obviously, I'm biased towards my adopted home of Athens, but don't let that put you off considering these other destination choices!

 Here's some of the best places to visit in November in Europe.